atosin056/AFCF/README.md

 ## License

-This project is licensed under McGeorgeconsulting LTD.
+This project is licensed under McGeorgeConsulting LTD

 ## Contributing